Don't be fooled HIGHLANDER is no walk in the park!

 Merino wool is great (especially for underwear) for its quick-drying, anti-fungal, and anti-odor properties.

-A fully packed backpack, excluding food and water, should not weigh over 37 lbs.
+A fully packed backpack, excluding food and water, should not weigh over 37 lbs (for Lyra 20 lbs).
 The lighter, the better!

 < 37 lbs